 A Diorama Prototype

-Because of the ease of use of modern design tools, like Adobe Experience Designer, we often skip over wireframes and go straight to interactive mockups.
-These can be quickly updated and altered as goals change.
+With modern and easy-to-use design tools like Adobe Experience Designer, we often skip over wireframes and go straight to interactive mockups.
+Wireframes are typically black-and-white, time-consuming, low-quality visual representations of a product that will eventually be turned into colored, effective, and high-quality interactive mockups.
+Skipping over wireframes is an opinionated design choice that makes sense considering interactive mockups can be quickly updated and altered as project goals change.

 With these interactive mockups, you will be able to click through your application and common use cases before the system is built.
-Many of our clients use these to demonstrate their app to stakeholders before committing to a full build out.
+Many of our clients use these to demonstrate their app to stakeholders to provide a realistic perspective of what the final product will look like before committing to a full build out.

 User Experience Testing

+With a goal to gather feedback as early as possible, user experience testing holds developers accountable for sections of a product to make sure that it functionally works and makes sense.
 As the project progresses through milestones, our designers will work with our quality assurance testers and engineers to test the product continuously.
-They will look for hang ups, confusing workflows, and anything else that may frustrate the user.
+Our testers will assume the role of a user to look for hang ups, confusing workflows, and anything else that may frustrate the user.
 Their discoveries are routed back into design alterations that can quickly be reincorporated into the software while it’s still being developed.

 As the product prepares to launch, we often recommend implementation of advanced support features.
 These might not always be strictly necessary for the operation of your software, but it can often greatly reduce long-term support costs and improve adoption of your platform.